-We also have a repeat infringer policy to remove anyone who receives multiple DMCA complaints.
+And, we have a repeat infringer policy to remove anyone who receives multiple DMCA complaints.
 This way our policies will protect legitimate creators, but will not shelter repeat infringers.
-Creators that send counter-notices are not removed by this policy though.
-We do not count DMCA notices that were responded to with a counter-notice as a strike against a creator in our repeat infringer policy.
+Creators that send counter-notices are not removed by this policy though; we do not count DMCA notices that were responded to with a counter-notice as a strike against a creator in our repeat infringer policy.

 We really hope creators see the value in having a policy that is fair and a company that takes some legal risks to protect their rights.
 We are excited to hear from you and welcome any feedback to make our policy even better.

 Colin Sullivan is the in-house counsel for Patreon

 Learn more about Trust and Safety at Patreon

 Subscribe to our Trust & Safety Series and receive a monthly email highlighting informative blog posts that share our logic, process, and decisions with you.